kolinsturt/kolinsturt.github.io/_posts/2014-04-01-email_security.md

 ---
 {% include JB/setup %}

-## Apple Email Security and Privacy
+## Email Security on Mobile Devices

 It's good news that there are a lot of privacy related chat applications out there that offer end to end encryption - from open source XMPP applications such as [ChatSecure](https://chatsecure.org) and [Signal](https://signal.org/).
 In regards to email privacy, email is dated with all the other secure means of communicating.
 It still requires a lot of effort to secure email.